discussion

 Linear and Non-Linear Visions

-The book of Revelation contains numerous visions revealed to John in the first century... visions of events to take place in his past and his future.
+The book of Revelation contains numerous visions revealed to John in the first century... visions of events which took place in his past and others which were in his future.
 The visions are not like chapters in a history book.
 A history book reveals events chronologically, in a linear fashion.
 In other words, the order of presentation is also the order of occurrence.
 But in John's visions, the order of presentation of a series of prophecies is not necessarily the order of fulfillment of the prophecies.
-The fulfillment of a prophecy presented late in the book may be fulfilled before a prophecy which was presented early in the book.
+A prophecy presented late in the book may be fulfilled before a prophecy which was presented early in the book.
 We must prayerfully and tenaciously follow express statements in the text which communicate chronology.
 The three woes contain clear, chronological language.
 As I wrote before, some visions overlap other visions.
 Mysteries prophesied in a vison which occurs late in the book may actually come to pass before mysteries that were prophesied in a vison presented earlier in the book.
 As you begin reading, you may think that it is revealing the future in a linear fashion... until you read further and become confused.

 The Hub of the Wheel